wp-plugins/inter-library-search-by-webloft/README.txt

 == Change log ==

+= 2.3 =

+* Feature: Now possible to find free books available online from the National Library (bokhylla.no)

 = 2.2 =

 * Bugfix: Widget now works with displaying single post on its own page